zhenry9/mammoth-timers-guide/doc/source/setup/timing-shack.rst

    .. container:: rightside

-      Connect 'Output 1' on the distributor to 'Input 1' on the System A electronic timer.
+      Connect 'Output 1' on the distributor to 'Input 1' on the System A electronic timer using a TAG-to-TAG Cable.

 .. container:: clearer